ReliefApplications/bms_front/README.md

 ## Contributing

+We welcome contributions from anyone who acts in good faith and in a respectful manner and adds value to the project.

 **We are looking for collaboration from the Open Source community!**
 There's so much we want to do, including but not limited to: enhancing existing applications with new features, optimizing the technical tools and algorithms